-Throughout the years, sitting down with the family or your loved ones for an evening meal was the time for busy families and people to come together, relax and chat about their day at school or work.
+Throughout the years, sitting down with the family or your loved ones for an evening meal was the time for busy families and friends to come together, relax and chat about their day at school or work.
 In current times, research shows that mobile phones and electronic gadgets have become part of the family meal resulting in silent meals with little or no communication.
-Psychologist and behavioural expert Emma Kenny said “Making sure that mealtimes are a technology free zone is critical to family cohesion and means that every family member can be fully present whilst enjoying a nutritious and delicious shared meal.”
+Psychologist and behavioural expert Emma Kenny said “Making sure that mealtimes are a technology-free zone is critical to family cohesion and means that every family member can be fully present whilst enjoying a nutritious and delicious shared meal.”

 6. Focus mode

-It is all too easy to get distracted with app notifications!
+It is all too easy to get distracted by app notifications!
 There are options on some mobile phones to temporarily pause apps.
 This will prevent your phone from disturbing you when you need to focus on something important.
 If you try to open an app whilst in focus mode, it will remind you that the app is paused!